Richard Mamiya

-Richard T. Mamiya (March 8, 1925 – August 27, 2019) was a heart surgeon.
+Richard Tsuruo Mamiya (間宮 鶴夫, March 8, 1925 – August 27, 2019) was a heart surgeon.
 He performed the first heart bypass operation in Hawaii.

 Early life and education

 Mamiya was born on March 8, 1925, in Kalihi, Honolulu, Hawaii to Tsurumatsu and Margaret Mamiya.
 He was a third-generation Japanese American.
 He attended Saint Louis School on scholarship, where he played on the football, baseball, and basketball teams.
 He then earned an athletic scholarship to the University of Hawaii at Manoa, where he played as a quarterback.
 He had a reputation as a skilled athlete, and was later inducted into the UH Sports Hall of Honor.
 Mamiya also became student body president, and maintained high grades.

 Mamiya's zoology professors encouraged him to go to medical school when he graduated in 1950.
 He studied medicine at St. Louis University School of Medicine, and specialized in heart surgery.
 After graduation, he worked for a short time at the St. Louis University, then returned to Hawaii.